Want to learn new ways to make extra money?

 I’ve found that some of the weekends where I spend no money at all are some of my best weekends (and most productive).

-If you are looking to try your first ever no-spend weekend, here is a list of 25 ideas on fun and productive things you can do instead of spending money.
+If you are looking to try your first ever no-spend weekend, here is a list of 25 ideas of fun things to do with no money.

 1. Take paid surveys